programa-stic/barf-project/barf/tools/gadgets/README.md

 ./BARFgadgets -u -v $(which ls)
 ```

-Below you can see the output of the command.
+Below you can see the output of the command for x86:

 ```bash
 Raw Gadgets